Tesseract-Network/tesseract-website/blog/2025-12-12-intro-post.md

 1. No protocol fees: the protocol itself should be free to use.
 There could be some fees due to the technology used to make the transaction possible tho (blockchain for instance).
 2. No central control: the protocol shouldn't be controlled by any individual or organization with conflicts of interest.
 3. Integrated with HTTP: the protocol should be implemented in HTTP using the 402 status code, as per the 1997's original spec.
-4. Transactions have with no minimum (or very low): it must be possible to make subcent transactions.
+4. Transactions have no minimum (or very low): it must be possible to make subcent transactions.
 5. Scalable: the payment protocol should be able to scale almost without limit, like the internet itself.
 6. As fast as the internet: the payment protocol shouldn't introduce any delay due to the protocol itself.
 When making a transaction as an HTTP request, it should be immediately clear that the transaction is valid and there should be no need of triggering more network requests.

-The first protocol to try tackle these problems was [x402](https://x402.org), created by Base; it satisfies (debatebly[^x402-decentralization]) all the requirements except the 5th and 6th: x402 is **not** as fast and as scalable as the internet, it is just as fast and as scalable as the underlining blockchain.
+The first protocol to try tackle these problems was [x402](https://x402.org), created by Base; it satisfies (debatably[^x402-decentralization]) all the requirements except the 5th and 6th: x402 is **not** as fast and as scalable as the internet, it is just as fast and as scalable as the underlining blockchain.
 We will later see how **z402** solved these problems, nevertheless, x402 enabled new interesting use cases, in particular the constitution an **Internet of Agents**.

 ## Internet of Agents architecture